Expanding opportunities of season-long row covers in cucurbit production using native pollinators

 Education/outreach description:

 During the growing season, regular tours offered at OSU research station highlighted the project and discussed the on-farm components.
-Reports of all project activities were generated and published in the new ePLUS report, which is written for applied, grower audiences and available online and in print.
-Presentations of the data have also been made at commodity meetings in the fall and winter season.
-Two applied workshops which included demonstration tours and hands-on components were conducted during the growing season.
-Efforts are planned to continue in the coming season and lead to additional demonstrations and trials and well as outputs including a factsheet guide and journal publication.
+Reports of all project activities in both years were generated and published in the new ePLUS report, which is written for applied, grower audiences and available online and in print.
+Presentations of the data have also been made at commodity meetings in the fall and winter season in 2025 and 2026.
+Two applied workshops which included demonstration tours and hands-on components were conducted during each growing season.
+Efforts are underway to release an additional instructional video, factsheet guide, conference presentation, and two drafted journal publications.

 Learning Outcomes